 In this episode, Jasmine shares her experiences as a recreation therapist working with a variety of populations.
 She talks about so many important and successful adaptations that she has made for clients along the way and the impact of those changes.
 Jasmine also shares about her business, future growth, and self-care throughout her journey.

 Jasmine is the founder and choreographer of Jasmine’s Beat, an Adaptive Dance Company.
 Currently, Jasmine’s Beat is working with students of all abilities at Next Step Dance to perform adaptive fusion dance (includes different varieties of dance), adaptive dance at the Dallas VA, adaptive dance for “littles” with special needs at 4 the Love of Dance in Frisco, adaptive dance at Scottish Rite Hospital for Children, as well as adaptive theater performance dance at North Texas Performing Arts of Plano & Fairview-Starcatchers.
-Jasmine’s Beat aims to provide inclusive therapeutic dance classes to persons of all ages and all abilities, regardless of special need, in a neurotypical community setting or as a need-specific small group.
-Jasmine is also a Certified Therapeutic Recreation Specialist, or Recreation Therapist.
-She has her degree of Therapeutic Recreation and Health Studies with a minor in Psychology
+Jasmine’s Beat aims to provide inclusive therapeutic dance classes to persons of all ages and all abilities, regardless of special needs, in a neurotypical community setting or as a need-specific small group.
+Jasmine is also a Certified Therapeutic Recreation Specialist or Recreation Therapist.
+She has her degree in Therapeutic Recreation and Health Studies with a minor in Psychology

 from Temple University.
 She has worked for the past 20 years in various populations, including traumatic brain injury units, pediatric rehab, mental health hospitals, assisted living and nursing homes, as well as pediatric medical day centers.
-While using various recreational activities, Jasmine has often used dance as a means of therapy with beautiful results, including increase in self-esteem, spatial awareness, flexibility, stamina, leisure interest, self-pride, and healthy lifestyle changes for such
+While using various recreational activities, Jasmine has often used dance as a means of therapy with beautiful results, including an increase in self-esteem, spatial awareness, flexibility, stamina, leisure interest, self-pride, and healthy lifestyle changes for such

 patients.
 Jasmine has been awarded by JCAHO (Joint Commission of Accreditation of Hospital Organizations) for expanding therapeutic recreation implementation while working in a sub-acute rehab center.